 - Have your skills, experience and qualifications assessed as skilled

 - Meet New Zealand’s health and character requirements

 - Meet the minimum English language requirements

 3. Other visas that allow you to work

 How do I find out if my occupation appears on a skill shortage list?

 You can do a search for your occupation on Immigration New Zealand’s website, but your occupation appearing on a skill shortage list is not the full picture.
 You still have to meet all the other requirements to qualify for a work visa.

 If you want to know if you can apply for a work visa, we can help you get to the answer by doing an immigration assessment with you.

-You can take the first step right now by booking an initial immigration assessment.
-This initial assessment is free and non-obligatory!
+You can take the first step right now by booking a consultation call.
+You’ll speak directly with one of our licensed immigration advisors.

 There are three Essential Skills in Demand Lists namely the Long Term Skills Shortage List, the Regional Skills Shortage List and the Construction and Infrastructure Skill Shortage List.